hookdeck/terraform-provider-hookdeck/templates/guides/getting-started.md

 }
 ```

+As before, run `terraform apply` to review the plan and apply the changes.

-To learn more about what options you have with Hookdeck's Connection on Terraform, check out [its documentation here](https://registry.terraform.io/providers/hookdeck/hookdeck/latest/docs/resources/connection).
+To learn more about what options you have with Hookdeck's Connection on Terraform, check the [`hookdeck_connection` docs](https://registry.terraform.io/providers/hookdeck/hookdeck/latest/docs/resources/connection).

 ### Summary

-In this tutorial, you have
+In this tutorial, you have:

-- installed Terraform CLI locally and initialized a Terraform project with Hookdeck provider with `terraform init`
+- Installed Terraform CLI locally and initialized a Terraform project with Hookdeck provider with `terraform init`
-- written the configuration code for a Hookdeck source, destination, and connection using Terraform's own declarative programming language HCL
+- Written the configuration code for a Hookdeck source, destination, and connection using Terraform's declarative programming language, HCL
-- reviewed and executed the Terraform plan with `terraform plan` and `terraform apply`
+- Reviewed and executed the Terraform plan with `terraform plan` and `terraform apply`

 Here's the final `main.tf` file: